 All managers have a responsibility to ensure that staff are aware of fraud, bribery and corruption and understand the importance of protecting the organisation from it.
-Managers will bring this policy to their staff's attention.
-The desktop guide at Appendix 2 provides a reminder of the key contacts and actions to be followed if fraud, bribery and corruption acts are suspected.
-Managers are encouraged to publicise the desktop guide within their local area.
 Managers are also responsible for the enforcement of disciplinary action for staff who do not comply with policies, procedures and processes.